-Students qualify for UMA's Honor Roll if their grades achieved during the official evaluation period result in a CGPA of 3.50 - 3.99.
+Students qualify for UMA's Honor Roll if their grades achieved during the official evaluation period result in a CGPA of 3.50-3.99.
 A CGPA of 4.0 for the official evaluation period qualifies the student for the Dean's List.
-Students should contact Learner Services (UMA Online) at 888-216-1667 or the Associate Vice President, Campus Director or designee (Clearwater) at 727-298-8685 for information on any additional honors and awards that may be offered by their location.
+Students should contact Learner Services (UMA Online) at 888-216-1667 or the Tampa Regional Chief Learning Officer & Campus President or designee (Clearwater and residential) at 727-298-8685 for information on any additional honors and awards that may be offered by their location.